FormAlchemy/pyramid_formalchemy/pyramid_formalchemy/paster_templates/pyramid_fa/README_FORMALCHEMY.txt

 This script does not want to tell you how your app should be set up.
 As such, it does not set an app up for you.

-Please use this template together with other templates, like akhet, pyramid_routesalchemy or pyramid_alchemy.
+Please use this template together with other templates, like Akhet, pyramid_routesalchemy or pyramid_alchemy.

+You should add pyramid_fanstatic and fa.jquery as dependencies in your setup.py.

 To finally include FormAlchemy, modify your main method were you create the wsgi application, and include {{package}}.fainit to the